 The department is also responsible for the restoration, repairs and construction of strategically significant museums and attractions as well as sites in the National Museum of Finland museum family, particularly Seurasaari.

-The key cooperation partners of the department include regional and national museums, state environmental administration, holders of state real property and churches.
-Most land use tasks related to cultural environment (land-use planning, permits based on the Land Use and Building Act) are managed by local regional museums.
+The key cooperation partners of the department include museums with national and regional responsibility, state environmental administration, holders of state real property and churches.
+Most land use tasks related to cultural environment (land-use planning, permits based on the Land Use and Building Act) are managed by museums with regional responsibility.